solita/solita.github.com/_posts/2018-05-02-Black-Hat-Programming.md

 ## Further material

 If this looks like something you would love to do, please go ahead and start hacking!
 I recommend [Hack The Box](https://www.hackthebox.eu) as a platform where to hone and test your skills.
 But there are also books.
-[Black Hat Python](https://www.amazon.com/Black-Hat-Python-Programming-Pentesters/dp/1593275900) inspired my to write this post and it contains more examples of Black Hat Programming demonstrated in this blog post.
+[Black Hat Python](https://www.amazon.com/Black-Hat-Python-Programming-Pentesters/dp/1593275900) inspired me to write this post and it contains more examples of Black Hat Programming demonstrated here.

 ![Black Hat Python](/img/blackhat/blackhat-book.jpeg)